kofmangregory/hw3-SatyarthVaidya/README.md

 ## Setup:
 - You will use http://api.openweathermap.org  to get weather data
-- You will  https://developers.giphy.com/docs/api/endpoint#search  to get gif image matching the weather
+- You will  use https://developers.giphy.com/docs/api/endpoint#search  to get gif image matching the weather
 - Follow the instructions of the APIs to register and get an API key (if necessary).

 ## Specifications: